 After that, the chef brought out a Haleem Kabab, which had a good amount of spice and loads of flavor.

 Now, at this point I’m thinking that we’re just about ready to wrap up our lunch, when the chef comes out and announces that he has our soups and mains ready!
-All this time, Christina and I have been stuffing ourselves on starters.
-Also, by this point Khalifa has completely taken over the restaurant and is running all around, but the staff are so kind that they’re practically babysitting him while Christina and I feast on all of the things that the chef is preparing for us.
+All this time, my friend and I have been stuffing ourselves on starters.
+Also, by this point Khalifa has completely taken over the restaurant and is running all around, but the staff are so kind that they’re practically babysitting him while my friend and I feast on all of the things that the chef is preparing for us.